If you have an older dog with arthritis, you will find a more up-to-date article here

 The problems that lead to arthritis begin quite early in the pet’s life but are not noticeable at that time.
 Choosing a breed of pet that has been bred for abnormal bone structure such as bulldogs or Persian cats mean that arthritis will occur sooner than if a more wolf-like or feral cat breed had been picked.
 Smaller breeds of dogs tend to have fewer problems than the large breeds.
 It is important that you keep your pets toenails clipped properly so their normal gait is not restricted.
 Overgrown toenails could be thought of as wearing shoes with improperly shaped soles and heels – they place strain on the joints that support them.
 A very important caution in preventing or delaying arthritis in later life is not to overfeed puppies – especially puppies of larger breeds.
 Puppy chows, feed free choice (all they will eat) is not in the long-term interest of your pet.
 It has been found that if you feed less than the pet is willing to consume it will mature slower with stronger joints and ligaments and even live a longer life.
 Puppies that eat too much gain weight faster than their poorly calcified joints can support it.
 They develop loose overly flexible joints, which are a starting point for arthritis.
 Later in life, it is important that your pet remains trim and not overweight.
 Trim dogs develop less arthritis and if the do, it occurs later in life.
 A moderate amount of daily exercise like taking walks with your pets also delays arthritis.
 Hot tubs, whirlpools and swimming are great.

 Some dog owners still give their dogs aspirin.
-Unfortunately, very few dogs tolerate aspirin well .
-Side effects are lack of appetite, vomission, diarrhea or dark stools.
+Unfortunately, few if any dogs tolerate aspirin well .
+Side effects are often a lack of appetite, vomission, diarrhea or dark (or bloody) stools.
 If any of these events occur you must lower the dose or discontinue it altogether.
-Never give aspirin to cats!
+Never give aspirin to cats !
 Aspirin and all other anti-arthritic drugs are often referred to as NSAIs (non-steroidal anti-inflammatory drugs).
 All the older ones, such as aspirin, ibuprofen and indomethacin are known for causing stomach problems in people and pets.
-Three newer ones with less of this side effect and which are approved for pets are carprofen (Rimadyl, Pfizer) and etodolac (Eto-Gesic, Wyeth Ft.Dodge) and meloxicam (Metacam, Merial).
+Three newer ones with less of this side effect and which are approved for pets are carprofen (Rimadyl, Pfizer) and etodolac (Etogesic, Wyeth Ft.Dodge) and meloxicam (Metacam, Merial).
 The first is a twice a day product, the second two, once a day.
 All three of these products seem to really help old dogs get about again.
 They cannot be used in cats.
 When given to dogs in the suggested amount, they can improve the dog's activity level by 20%. (ref)

 Within the last year,new NSAID medications similar to Rimadyl have been approved by the FDA for use in dogs.
 They are deracoxib (Deramaxx, Novartis) tepoxalin (Zubrin, Schering), meloxicam (Metacam, Boehringer Ingelheim) and, most recently firocoxib (Previcox, Merial).
 Competition between these products has not made the prices of this class of medications more reasonable.
 Most are now offered in flavored tablets that are easy to administer.
 I do not know of any studies that rank one product better than another.

-A point eventually comes when the drugs mentioned are not enough.
-In these pets the carefully supervised use of cortisone-type drugs will often buy extra mobility time for your pet.
-Steroids are powerful drugs.
+A point eventually comes when the drugs I mentioned are not enough.
+In those pets the carefully supervised use of corticosteroid drugs will often buy extra mobility and time for your pet.
+Steroids are very powerful drugs.
 The most commonly used ones for arthritic problems are prednisone and prednisolone.
 They are best given no more frequently than every second or third day.
-They relieve inflammation throughout the body but also cause increased appetite and thirst, fluid retention, liver enlargement and other changes.
-Do not fear cortisone drugs too much.
-These drugs have saved many lives.
-Any person with an organ transplant remains on one of them the rest of their lives.
-The secret of success with them is to control weight through diet and to give as little of the medication as infrequently as possible so you can enjoy the company of your pet as long as God allows.
+They relieve inflammation throughout the body but these drugs also cause increased appetite and thirst, fluid retention, liver enlargement and other changes.
+Do not fear corticosteroid drugs too much.
+Given intermittently and at the lowest effective dose possible, these drugs have a very legitimate place in the treatment of many diseases.
+They have saved or prolonged many lives.
+Any person with an organ transplant is likely to remains on one of these medications for the rest of their life.
+The secret of success with this class of medications is to control your pet's body weight through diet and exercise and to give as small a dose of these medications and as infrequently as possible so that you and your dog can enjoy each other's company as long as God allows.